colemanbroad/fisheye/notes.md

 loss: 0.0692 - acc: 0.8620 - val_loss: 0.0806 - val_acc: 0.8482
 And most impressively, the top-rated divisons look very convincing! `res048` (top 64) `res049`.

+We can volume render the division channel from timepoint 10 (2nd to last) and clearly see one large, single cell in a metaphase state `res050`.

+# sc008 -- segmentation AND tracking

+Segmentations look reasonable, but tracking does not, according to most views.
+Let's select a subset of cells that look reasonable from each frame. save them as GT and try to track them.

+How can we tell what the problems are?
+We can see the cell flow well in spimagine, but it's very difficult to see in any slice viewer.
+We can't see the tracking result well from any view so far.
+ideas:
+    light up a sparse subset of cells and follow them over time from above center view on a single cell and follow it (Gene's favorite) from behind The grid of crops w max projection or middle slice. w highlighting?

+We've added `anno000`.
+This is the visual annotation of 130 cell segments using spima.curate_nhl.
+The associated labeling comes from voronoi segmentation as defined in: `94a2198/sc008`.

+I need some additional features.
+Surface Area.
+And the disribution of that area over what it touches.

+# visuals

+3d view volume rendering of fluorescence images. single channel.
+3d view volume rendering of mod-colored label images.
+3d view volume rendering of fluorescence images w cell highlights 3d view volume rendering individual cells.
+Stack view. single channel.
+Stack view. colored.
+Stack view w hand drawn overlay polygons.
+Plot data view.
+Plot data w hand drawn selections. grid of patches slice view with object boundaries highlighted / colored

+3d view volume rendering of crop
+    crop comes from nhl
+    clicks from stack view
+    clicks on objects in stack view

+# todo

+What is there left to do until the project is finished?

+The goal is to get segmentation and tracking working for the first time in the retina.
+It has been tried before, without luck.
+Using U-net, slice annotations, 3D watershed, division annotations, custom views we can solve the problem.

+Right now the segmentation works only poorly.
+It proposes 130 objects per image including
+    at least 4 oversegmented blobs with 5 or 6 cells per blob at least 30 small objects that are not nuclei, but might be pieces of nuclei

+- [ ] Show that segmentation works.
+Take time to go over solution w curation tools until you have 1000 trajectories.
+But this doesn't show the comparative advantage of the new tech!
+Once we have the correct solution as GT, then we can show the comparative advantage?
+How do we show advantage of curation tools?
+    Timing?

 # good ideas